Whaling: British Columbia's Least Known and Most Romantic Industry: Versions

-The 1916 version was first screened in early December at the Dominion Theatres in both Vancouver and Victoria.
-A newspaper ad for the Victoria screening bills the film as Whaling in Northern British Columbia and includes the tagline "Special Local Pictures Showing Victoria's Whalers at Sea".
+The 1916 version was first screened in early December at the Dominion Theatres in Victoria and Vancouver.
+A newspaper ad for the Victoria screening bills the film as Whaling in Northern British Columbia and includes the tagline "Special Local Pictures Showing Victoria's Whalers at Sea."
 A screening at Vancouver's Broadway Theatre later in December advertised the film as "The Great Whale Hunt off the coast of Vancouver Island."
+Kean sold the Canadian exhibition rights (for the 1916 version) to the newsreel Ford Canadian Monthly.

-It seems likely that Kean re-edited his film in 1917 and 1919 to incorporate new and better footage as it became available.
+It appears that Kean re-edited his film in 1917 and 1919 (and possibly later) to incorporate new and better footage as it became available, including the scenes filmed on and around Haida Gwaii.

+The end title of the surviving film shows a variant British Columbia flag (the 1907 Canadian Red Ensign with an additional BC coat of arms at upper right), and superimposed text that reads "British Columbia Government Films."
+This logo indicates that the extant version was distributed by the short-lived BC Patriotic and Educational Picture Service in the years 1920–22.
+In fact, one newspaper item implies that Kean was still adding new footage to the film in 1921.

 Preservation status

 The surviving version, under the main title above, is preserved in the Ernest Belton collection at Library and Archives Canada (LAC) in Ottawa.
-The 35 mm master is 1131 feet in length and runs 16 minutes 45 seconds at presumed silent speed.
-It includes shots of the Rose Harbour whaling station, presumably shot in 1917 or 1919, along with footage and inter-titles matching the descriptions of the Vancouver Island footage in Kean's 1916 article "Whale Hunting."
-The film shows the preparation of harpoons and equipment, the search for whales, the pursuit, harpooning and killing of a whale, and all aspects of the processing of carcasses at the whaling station (the latter in graphic detail).The print's end title has an image of a variant British Columbia flag (the 1907 Canadian Red Ensign with an additional BC coat of arms at upper right), and superimposed text that reads "British Columbia Government Films".
-This would suggest that it represents the version circulated by the British Columbia Patriotic and Educational Picture Service, starting in 1920.
+The 35mm master is 1131 feet in length and runs 16 minutes 45 seconds (at the "silent speed" of 18 frames per second).